input-output-hk/atala-prism/prism-kotlin-sdk/README.md

 ## How to use for JS app

-`./gradlew build` generates CommonJS module located in `build/js`.
+`./gradlew compileProductionLibraryKotlinJs` generates CommonJS module located in `build/js`.
 You can add this module to your project as a dependency in `package.json`:

 ```json
 {